saeid-rasoli/moshavere_mohajer/README.md

 - [X] moshaver update profile according to excel file (create model)
 - [X] moshaver update profile page with jalali calander
 - [ ] moshavers in each city
-- [ ] nazer can add new agent (username, password)
-- [ ] agent can create new moshaver for markaz
+- [ ] nazer can create new moshaver for markaz
-- [ ] agent can authorize new moshavers
-- [ ] give premission to agents for edit, delete and log for moshavers in markaz moshavere
+- [ ] give premission to nazers for edit, delete and log for moshavers in markaz moshavere
 - [ ] about us page and phone number when reserving about us with moshavers and cities
 - [ ] contact us page
 - [ ] reserve for students can access after checking the student number and meli code